Object-aware Contrastive Learning for Debiased Scene Representation: Related work

 \section{Related work}

-\textbf{Contrastive learning.} Contrastive learning (or positive-only method) \citep{he2020momentum,chen2020simple,grill2020bootstrap} is the state-of-the-art method for visual representation learning.
-However, they suffer from an inherent problem of matching false positives.
+\textbf{Contrastive learning.} Contrastive learning (or positive-only method) \citep{he2020momentum,chen2020simple,grill2020bootstrap} is the state-of-the-art method for visual representation learning, which incorporates the prior knowledge of invariance over the data augmentations.
+However, they suffer from an inherent problem of matching false positives from random crop augmentation.
 We tackle this scene bias issue and improve the quality of learned representation.
-Note that prior work considering the scene bias for contrastive learning \cite{purushwalkam2020demystifying,selvaraju2021casting,zhao2021distilling,ryali2021leveraging} assumed ground-truth object annotations or pre-trained segmentation models, undermining the motivation of self-supervised learning to reduce such supervision.
+Note that prior work considering the scene bias for contrastive learning \cite{purushwalkam2020demystifying,selvaraju2021casting,zhao2021distilling,ryali2021leveraging} assumed the ground-truth object annotations or pre-trained segmentation models, undermining the motivation of self-supervised learning to reduce such supervision.
 In contrast, we propose a fully self-supervised framework of object localization and debiased contrastive learning.
+Several works \citep{pirk2019online,romijnders2021representation} consider an object-aware approach for video representation learning, but their motivation was to attract the objects of different temporal views and require a pretrained object detector.

-\textbf{Bias in visual representation.} The bias (or shortcut) in neural networks \citep{geirhos2020shortcut} have got a significant attention recently, pointing out the unintended over-reliance on, e.g., texture \citep{geirhos2019imagenet}, background \citep{xiao2021noise} or adversarial features \citep{ilyas2019adversarial}.
-Numerous works have thus attempted to remove such biases, particularly in an unsupervised manner, e.g., \citep{wang2019learning,minderer2020automatic,nam2020learning}.
-Our work also lies on this line: we raise a scene bias of contrastive (and positive-only) representation learning and a self-supervised way to fix it.
+\textbf{Bias in visual representation.} The bias (or shortcut) in neural networks \citep{geirhos2020shortcut} have got significant attention recently, pointing out the unintended over-reliance on texture \citep{geirhos2019imagenet}, background \citep{xiao2021noise}, adversarial features \citep{ilyas2019adversarial}, or conspicuous inputs \citep{moon2021masker}.
+Numerous works have thus attempted to remove such biases, particularly in an unsupervised manner \citep{wang2019learning,minderer2020automatic,nam2020learning}.
+Our work also lies on this line: we evoke the scene bias issue of self-supervised representation learning and propose an unsupervised debiasing method.
+Our work would be a step towards an unbiased, robust visual representation.

 \textbf{Unsupervised object localization.} The deep-learning-based unsupervised object localization methods can be categorized as follow. (a) The generative-based \citep{chen2019unsupervised,bielski2019emergence,arandjelovic2019object} approaches train a generative model that disentangles the objects and background by enforcing the object-perturbed image to be considered as real. (b) The noisy-ensemble \citep{nguyen2019deepusps,zhang2018deep,zhang2017supervision} approaches train a model using handcrafted predictions as noisy targets.
 Despite the training is unsupervised, they initialize the weights with the supervised model. (c) \citet{voynov2020big} manually finds the `salient direction' from the noise (latent) of the ImageNet-trained BigGAN \citep{brock2019large}.
 Besides, scene decomposition (e.g., \citep{engelcke2021genesis}) aims at a more ambitious goal: fully decompose the objects and background, but currently not scale to the complex images.
 To our best knowledge, the generative-based approach is the state-of-the-art method for fully unsupervised scenarios.
 Our proposed ContraCAM could be an alternative in this direction.